 Relationships after divorce change drastically, but how does that affect the parent-child relationship?
-Can divorce be good for a child because he or she is not exposed to the abuse, fights and differences of opinion every day?
+Can divorce be good for a child because then he or she is not exposed to the abuse, fights and differences of opinion every day?
 It’s natural to wonder how couples handle their child post-divorce.
 Good co-parenting after separation is very integral to the child’s development.

 Here is the story of a duo who might teach you the importance of thinking about your child during a divorce.
-Lokesh and Asha were not compatible spouses, nor good parents.
+Lokesh and Asha were neither compatible spouses, nor good parents.
 Let’s observe their journey and pick up a few lessons along the way.

 Parenting After Divorce: A Story